rileydev23/ecochallenge/README.md

 ![Benchmarking](https://github.com/rileydev23/proyecto-2-ui/blob/main/images/Benchmarking.png)

 ## 6. Customer Journey Map
+The Customer Journey Map is an essential tool for comprehending the user experience with our product or service.
+By meticulously charting each stage, from initial contact to ongoing interactions, we can pinpoint emotions, needs, and key moments.
+This analysis reveals challenges and opportunities to enhance the experience and craft exceptional solutions.
+Immersing ourselves in the user's perspective allows us to create memorable experiences and deepen our relationship with them.

 ![Customer Journey Map](https://github.com/rileydev23/proyecto-2-ui/blob/main/images/Customer%20Journey%20Map%20Whiteboard.png)

 ## 7. Navigation
 ## 8. Wireframes
 The wireframe is a document that illustrates the overall vision of the project through the precise composition of various navigation components.
 It serves as a template for construction, facilitating the transmission of the complexity of the outcome.
 This initial step is crucial to confirm whether the product will meet expectations.